Skip to main content

 2: Historical context: the evolution of AI apps

 Over the last two years since the initial launch of ChatGPT, there have been two waves of AI-native applications.
-There are two distinct ways in which such an application differs the legacy software service model: natural language user input and natural language design.
+There are two distinct ways in which such an application differs from the legacy software service model: natural language user input and natural language design.

 Natural language user input: The user interface of the service is conversational and based on natural language.
 It is therefore intelligent and flexible, adapting to variability in inputs and environment while still achieving the goals of the user.